seqan/flexbar/README.md

 	flexbar -r reads.fq -t target -b brc.fa -be LTAIL -a adp.fa

 The second example shows how to trim compressed reads based on their quality scores in illumina version 1.8 format.
-Afterwards, provided adapters are removed in right trim-end mode, only if the overlap of adapter and read has at least length five with at most 40% errors.
+Afterwards, provided adapters are removed in right trim-end mode, only if the overlap of adapter and read has at least length 5 with at most 20% errors.

-	flexbar -r reads.fq.gz -q TAIL -qf i1.8 -a adp.fa -ao 5 -at 0.4
+	flexbar -r reads.fq.gz -q TAIL -qf i1.8 -a adp.fa -ao 5 -at 0.2

 For further examples visit the [manual](https://github.com/seqan/flexbar/wiki) page.